SAP-samples/smart-co2nverter-ai/documentation/04-data-setup/AI-data-setup-overview.md

 ## Refinements

-Few more interactions with Chat-GPT helped to extend the equivalencies table and add specific lines.
+Few more interactions with ChatGPT helped to extend the equivalencies table and add specific lines.

 ```
 Very nice, please generate 20 more examples.